Free Open Graph Tools for Social Media Optimization

 A great tool for this is TheBlue.social's Open Graph OG Preview Tool.
 It’s free and lets you preview how your content will look on platforms like Facebook, Threads, X (Twitter), LinkedIn, and Discord[2].
 This step helps you catch any issues, such as cut-off text, broken images, or formatting errors, before your audience sees them.

 Testing is especially important if you’re managing content across multiple platforms.
 Something that looks polished on one network could appear awkward or broken on another.
-Regular testing ensures your brand looks professional and consistent, no matter where your content is shared.
+Regular testing keeps those differences visible before a link goes out.

 Regularly Audit and Update Tags